 Make sure both items are full and kept clean.
 The bigger the chicks are the more mess they will make everywhere.

 Pro tip: Use a small metal grate or piece of wood to place the waterer on after the chicks are a week or so old.
 This will help keep them from knocking it over and also help keep it clean.

 You will need to clean out the pine at least once a week.
 If any water spills you will want to clean that out immediately to keep them dry and healthy.

 If you are raising a lot of baby chicks, you might want to consider making a more heavy duty brooder with these chick brooder plans.

-Pasty butt is when the chicks get their poo stuck over their vent.
+- Pasty butt – is when the chicks get their poop stuck over their vent.
 It is not the most pleasant part of raising chicks, but you must keep them clean otherwise they won’t be able to go to the bathroom and it can kill them.